vulpesomnia/vulpesomnia/README.md

 - 👋 Hi, I’m @TommyFoxs
-- 👀 I’m interested in stuff.
+- 👀 I’m interested in programming for games.
-- 🌱 I’m currently learning stuff.
+- 🌱 I’m currently learning game making.
-- 💞️ I’m looking to collaborate on nothing.

 <!---
 TommyFoxs/TommyFoxs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.